hjrdave/get-treble-gsm/src/posts/docs/manage-state.md

     path: '#update-store'
 ---

-Once global state is setup in your app, we will want our components to be able to read and manipulate the state from the Treble Store.
+Once global state is setup in your app, we will want our components to be able to read and manipulate the state from the Store.
 Treble has a simple and straightforward API for subscribing to and updating state in the Store.

-## Subscribe to Store
+#### Subscribe to Store
 Every component that is wrapped inside the `Treble` container component has access to the `useTreble` hook.
-This hook is used to get access to the state variable from the Store.
+This hook is used to get access to state variables from the Store.

 First we need to import the `useTreble` hook into our component.